 1979-82: New York Yankees

-In November 1978, in a span of two weeks, George Steinbrenner and the Yankees signed two free agent pitchers from their biggest rivals during the season.
+In November 1978, in a span of two weeks, George Steinbrenner and the Yankees signed two free-agent pitchers from their biggest rivals during the season.
 First, they signed Luis Tiant from the Boston Red Sox just 10 days before his 38th birthday.
 Next, the Boss signed Tommy John to a 3-year, $1.2 million deal.
 At 35, John declared that he intended to pitch another 6 or 7 years.
-When a reporter asked how a 35-year old could expect to pitch that long, John quipped “my arm is only four years old.”
+When a reporter asked how a 35-year-old could expect to pitch that long, John quipped, “My arm is only four years old.”

 John’s first year in pinstripes was arguably the best of his career.
 He went 21-9 with a 2.96 ERA, all while setting career highs in innings (276.1) and complete games (17).
 John made his third All-Star squad and finished 2nd in the Cy Young balloting.
 The Yankee team, however, in part due to the devastation of the death of catcher Thurman Munson, missed the playoffs for the first time since 1975.

 John had another excellent campaign in 1980 (a season in which the Yankees won 103 games and the A.L.
 West title).
-The now 37-year old southpaw went 22-9 with a 3.43 ERA; it was good enough for another All-Star berth and 4th place Cy Young finish.
+The now 37-year-old southpaw went 22-9 with a 3.43 ERA; it was good enough for another All-Star berth and 4th place Cy Young finish.

 The Yankees dropped the first two games of the ALCS to the Kansas City Royals, forcing a “win-or-go-home” scenario in Game 3.
 John was tasked to win that game and, after 6 innings, helped the Yankees to a 2-1 lead.
 In the top of the 7th, after getting the first two batters out, John gave up a double to Willie Wilson.
-Yankees skipper Dick Howser brought closer Goose Gossage out of the bullpen and the Goose, after giving up a single to U.L.
+Yankees skipper Dick Howser brought closer Goose Gossage out of the bullpen, and the Goose, after giving up a single to U.L.
 Washington, yielded a towering three-run home run to George Brett in a memorable clash of future Hall of Famers.
 The Royals completed the sweep and advanced to the World Series.

 The 1981 World Series